How to Minimize Tax & VAT for Your E-Commerce

 Most of the costs incurred from delivering goods to the end consumer are tax-deductible.

-This not only includes the shipping cost but all costs associated with packaging, envelopes, stamps, postage, and delivery charges.
+This includes not only the shipping cost but also all costs associated with packaging, envelopes, stamps, postage, and delivery charges.

 Moreover, using your own car to deliver packages, attend client/supplier meetings, or carry out any other business activity necessary to operate your business is also tax-deductible.